-Tong is pleased to integrate new generation blue inverter technology and integrated HMI control to its 2013 Caretaker grading range.
+Tong is pleased to integrate new generation blue inverter technology and integrated HMI control to its 2013 Caretaker grader range.

 Using over 50% less energy than previous models and tests showing that the latest models can run on as little as only 18 amps of electricity, the new Caretaker mobile vegetable grader will feature electric inverter drives on each shaft, ensuring exact energy delivery and power on demand.